sdgoldstein/service-manager/docs/BuildReadMe.md

 From within each package directly, a build can be performed using either maven or the language specific build tool.
 The results should be the same.

 The only exception to this behavior is for the lifecycle task, "deploy".
+The deploy logic only exists in the pom.xml files

-## Deploy
+## Performing a Release
-In order to maintain consistent version numbers and tagging in the Git repository, all publishing is handled at the root level.
-Each time a public is performed, ALL libraries are published to the appropriate public library repositories
+To perform a release, run the following two commands: mvn release:prepare mvn release:perform

+FIX ME - package.json and pyproject.toml my be checked into git during prepare phase above